stephengold/jme3-utilities/README.md

  (on which Minie is based) and also for helpful insights
 + Alexandr Brui (aka "javasabr") for a solving a problem with the de-serialization of SkyControl
-+ Nathan Vegdahl, for creating the Puppet model
 + the brave souls who volunteered to be alpha testers for SkyControl, including:
     + Davis Rollman
     + "Lockhead"